metantonio/telegram/readme.md

 3) Type `/newbot` and follow the prompts to set up a new bot.
 The BotFather will give you a token that you will use to authenticate your bot and grant it access to the Telegram API.

-4) If your forget your token, you can type `/token` to obtain it again.
+4) If your forgot your token, you can type `/token` to obtain it again.
 Remeber to put it in the `.env` file (not in .env.example)

 5) Add the bot to your group, with admin access.
 Navigate to https://api.telegram.org/bot-token-/getUpdates
 Replace `-token-` with your actual token.